-If you want to use one more interface (with a different IP address) for SIP signalling and also RTP traffic (for example you need that connect to a spefici peering server), what you need to do is to add your new interface in the /etc/network/interface file.
-After that the new interface should be declared in /etc/ngcp-config/network.yml.
-Let's supposed to add a new SIP socket and a new RTP socket on VLAN 100:
+If you want to use an additional interface (with a different IP address) for SIP signalling and RTP traffic you need to add your new interface in the /etc/network/interfaces file.
+Also the interface must be declared in /etc/ngcp-config/network.yml.

+Suppose we need to add a new SIP socket and a new RTP socket on VLAN 100.
+You can use the ngcp-network tool for adding interfaces without having to manually edit this file: